 Potential savings: $300-600 per month on average.

 To the people who enjoy their jobs today and think frugality isn't important: you're making a big mistake.
 First, there is no guarantee you will enjoy your job forever.
 Even if there was, there is no guarantee your job will even exist 10 years from now.
-At the current rate of technological innovation and automation, most of everything we do today will likely be outdated and/or automated away by software and/or hardware sooner or later.
+At the current rate of technological innovation and automation, most of everything we do today will likely be outdated or automated away by software and hardware sooner or later.
 Having enough money saved up (i.e. at least 25x your annual expenses) is the only decent insurance against your job disappearing into thin air.
 It'll be too late to start saving then, so you better start now!
 Also, the sooner you start, the less you have to save each month thanks to the magical power of compounding.
-At the end of the day, economic freedom can be one of the most powerful drivers of personal happiness and self-esteem, possibly even more so than political freedom.
+At the end of the day, economic freedom can be one of the most powerful drivers of personal happiness and self-esteem, perhaps even more so than political freedom.

 If smart frugality is too easy for you, or if you've already conquered the top-6 Pareto suggestions, you may want to look into more advanced ways to be frugal.
 That being said, frugality isn't the be-all-end-all of happiness and there are other important things you should invest in your life too as outlined in the 4 F's post.